 Dec 29, 2013 - Ministry trip with Toto Luchavez

 Tom Randall, Toto Luchavez, a basketball team from the United States, and several Sankey boys began a basketball ministry trip.
 Luchavez gave a spiritual testimony on the trip.
-Randall has said that at this time he was awaiting the final report from a DSWD investigation of the earlier abuse claims (Dec 2018).
+Randall has said that at this time he was awaiting the final report from a DSWD investigation of the earlier abuse claims.

 Jan 13, 2014 - NBI AHTRAD rescue

-The NBI executed an emergency rescue.
+The NBI arrived before dawn to execute an emergency rescue.
 During the rescue, a houseparent was found in an orphan’s room, but the staff prevented the NBI from questioning them.

 Tom Randall, Toto Luchavez, and Jake Luchavez were arrested and taken to the NBI office in Manila.
 Randall has claimed he was interviewed by US Homeland Security agents who told him he would not be charged.
 Nonetheless, he and the Luchuvezes were eventually taken into the NBI detention center in Manila while the NBI investigated further to determine charges.